hpe-dev-incubator/hpe-dev-portal/content/blog/data-analytic-with-pyspark-using-hpe-ezmeral-container-platform.md

-You can exec it through the Jupyter notebook or using the WebTerminal comes along with HPE ECP.
+You can "exec" into it through the Jupyter notebook or using the WebTerminal comes along with HPE ECP.
 To grap the Kubectl credential from HPE ECP, run the following:

 ```bash